kalyancheerla/MedVoyage/README.md

 # Squad8 project - MedVoyage:
 Repo contains the project implementation for the Squad8 team's MedVoyage repository.
+And one can access the website at [medvoyage.kalyanch.com](https://medvoyage.kalyanch.com).

 ### Description:
 Helping out healthcare scheduling with our mobile-first and user-friendly Clinic Booking system, connecting patients and doctors seamlessly.